• About

 1. Nomination process

-• Complete the 'Endorsed party candidate nomination' form (RO 50).
+• complete the 'Endorsed party candidate nomination' form (RO 50)

-• The registered officer lodges all endorsed nominations directly with ECSA.
+The registered officer lodges all endorsed nominations directly with ECSA.

-2. Requirements for registered officers
+2. Responsibilities of registered officers

 Registered officers must:

-• Lodge the 'Endorsement of the nominations by a party' (RO 50A).
+• lodge the Endorsement of the nominations by a party (RO 50A).

-• Submit an 'Application for a group on the ballot paper' (either RO 50B or RO 50C).
+• lodge an Application for a group on the ballot paper (RO 50B or RO 50C).

 Back to top